-Throughout the Biofibre hair transplant, the angles of the implants are adjusted to ensure that they look natural.
+Throughout the Biofibre synthetic hair transplant, the angles of the implants are adjusted to ensure that they look natural.
 Usually, a space of 2mm will be left between each implant to ensure room for the scalp to heal and fix the implant in place.

 Manufacturers also suggest the use of ” Biofibre® SeboCare” to avoid the formation of acne.
 In addition, it is recommended that a wide-toothed comb be used in the direction of the implanted hair.
 Before the brush is used, the person should detangle their hair.

-Recovery & Results Of Biofibre Hair Transplant
+What Are The Recovery & Results Of Biofibre Hair Transplant?

 In fact, it is claimed to have no downtime.
 As the fibres are fully formed from the offset, you will likely have the length, style and colour you want immediately after the procedure.